Risk Islands™

 Risk Islands™ Identifies Actionable Zones Before Failure or Escalation

-Risk Islands™ identifies and continuously updates discrete zones where conditions are converging to create an elevated likelihood and consequence, before an event has occurred.
+Risk Islands™ characterizes defined areas where multiple signals converge to indicate elevated relative risk and consequence under conditions of uncertainty.
+These areas can help operators focus finite resources and support engineering review, field practices, and governance workflows.
 Rather than responding to individual signals, the system interprets how multiple signals interact, constrained by physics, network topology, and real-time operating context.

 A good example of this in working practice is Project Newnes.
 Within this approach, a Risk Island™ is a defined area in which multiple signals converge to indicate an elevated likelihood and consequence before a catastrophic bushfire occurs.
 These areas represent actionable conditions for early intervention, allowing operational teams to focus attention and resources on the locations where timely action is most likely to prevent failure, reduce escalation, or materially improve outcomes.
 This reflects the same risk-based intervention logic used elsewhere in KartaSoft’s work, where ranked threats and mapped exposure are used to support targeted operational decisions.